A white frying pan with a golden handle contains a sunny-side-up egg, accompanied by toasted bread topped with avocado and another egg.

 A person is cooking, stirring a pot on a stove while holding a kitchen towel.

 We’ve spoken in the past about why you should choose pans with riveted handles over welded ones, and the same argument applies to ceramic pans.
-However, you should also make sure to look for stainless steel, not aluminum, rivets: whereas stainless steel is incredibly durable and rust-resistant, aluminum tends to expand and contract when heated, causing the rivets to loosen.
-This puts the handle at risk of falling off while you’re cooking, which, needless to say, is no bueno.
+Just be sure those rivets are stainless steel, not aluminum.
+Stainless steel is durable and resists rust, while aluminum expands and contracts with heat, which can loosen the rivets over time.
+That can leave your handle unstable—or worse, falling off mid-cook.

 Rolled Rim for Mess-Free Pouring